 Want to listen to more stuff like this?
 Check out my podcast!

-The mechanisms whereby body fat levels are reduced or suppressed vary from drug to drug and aren’t worth diving into here, but just know that’s part of the “package” that steroids deliver.
+The mechanisms whereby body fat levels are reduced or suppressed vary from drug to drug and aren’t worth diving into here, but know that fat loss is part of the “package” that steroids deliver, too.

 - Deca Durabolin

 Each of these drugs has a unique profile in terms of potency, toxicity, side effects, and synergism.
 They, and others, are combined in various ways to create steroid “cycles” for different purposes and goals.

 For example, if you were a competitive bodybuilder and wanted to add 20 pounds of muscle in your off season, your steroid cycle would differ greatly from when you’re cutting for a show.